-Next-generation AM technology development.
-We learn from nature to develop next-generation AM technologies that are multi-material, multiscale, ultra-fast, energy efficient, etc.
+Next-generation AM technology development: We learn from nature to develop next-generation AM technologies that are multi-material, multiscale, ultra-fast, energy efficient, etc.

-AM process modeling, quality control, and optimization.
-We use experimental and theoretical techniques to advance the understanding of the fundamental physics behind nature-inspired AM processes and achieve performance-driven process control.
+AM process modeling, quality control, and optimization: We use experimental and theoretical techniques to advance the understanding of the fundamental physics behind nature-inspired AM processes and achieve performance-driven process control.

-Novel applications of new AM technologies.
-We use the unique capabilities of our AM technologies to create game-changing devices for various applications, such as tissue engineering, sensing, energy harvesting, and robotics.
+Novel applications of new AM technologies: We use the unique capabilities of our AM technologies to create game-changing devices for various applications, such as tissue engineering, sensing, energy harvesting, and robotics.

 During the past 30 years, the design and manufacturing community has benefited from AM, thanks to several of its advantages, including the capability to fabricate components with complex geometry.
 However, AM technologies also have critical issues such as poor surface finish, low resolution, insufficient material properties, and limited material selection.
 These disadvantages prevent wider application of AM in industries such as aerospace, defense, automobile, optics, electronics, biomedical, and energy.

-Since its establishment in 2016, the Additive Manufacturing-Integrated Product Realization Laboratory (AMPRL) has invented and created several novel AM technologies to overcome the aforementioned problems.
+Since its establishment by Prof. Xuan Song in 2016, the Additive Manufacturing-Integrated Product Realization Laboratory (AMPRL) has invented and created several novel AM technologies to overcome the aforementioned problems.
 These include a multiscale and multi-material AM process, a support-free ceramic fabrication approach, a low-cost layerless direct metal drawing process, and an ultra-low-temperature ceramic fabrication technique.
 These new AM technologies have the capability to process a variety of materials, including polymers, ceramics, metals, and composites, into structures of arbitrary complexity, spanning multiple length scales, from several micrometers to several centimeters.
 More importantly, the cost and energy consumption in these new methods are dramatically reduced as well.